21 Important Facts About Vitamin B12 Deficiency

 It can happen after weight loss surgery

 "Some surgeries that affect the GI tract, like gastric bypass surgery, make it hard to absorb B12," says Moon.
-One reason has to do with the decrease in the body's ability to digest food; it's also caused by iffy levels of intrinsic factor, a protein that helps the body absorb B12.
+One reason has to do with the decrease in the body's ability to digest food; it's also the result of iffy levels of intrinsic factor, a protein that helps the body absorb B12.
 The absorption problem could be a permanent one, and people who undergo gastric bypass may need to take vitamin B12 supplements for the rest of their life or risk a shortage.

 It can cause tingling, weakness, and balance issues